Using the Spectrum TV App is pretty close to Cutting The Cord

 Here is a breakdown of the most popular services out there.

 - Philo: The cheapest way to get entertainment networks like AMC, TLC and HGTV.
-There are no sports networks, but you’ll get 40 channels for $16 per month.
-You can add another 9 channels for $4 more.
+There are no sports networks, but you’ll get 58 channels for $20 per month.
 Philo works on Roku, Apple TV and Fire TV devices.
 There is a free 7-day trial that you can sign up for in under a minute.
-I have been using Philo since it launched last year.
-You can read my review about it.
+I have been using Philo since December 2017.

 Step 4: Get a Better Price for Internet